 This conference is emphatically interdisciplinary and provides a platform for researchers, practitioners, program staff from federal agencies and graduate students in disciplines such as sociology, behavioral science, psychology, cultural study, health sciences, economics, computer science, engineering, information systems, and operations research to convene in one place.
-Attendees will walk away with a deeper understanding of social and behavioral computing and evaluation as they inform critical decision and policy making.
+In addition, the conference will pay special attention to application papers.
+Attendees will walk away with a deeper understanding of how social and behavioral computing and evaluation can inform critical decision and policy making.
 The program will include invited speakers from government, industry, and academia, as well as research presentations and discussions.